Casepin

 On July 26, 2014, Aiwa Matsuo, a 15-year-old high school student in Sasebo, Nagasaki Prefecture, Japan, was killed by a 15-year-old female classmate.
 The killing occurred in the suspect's apartment, where Matsuo was beaten with a metal tool, strangled to death, and then partially dismembered and decapitated.
 In Japan the case became known as the Sasebo high-school girl murder case.

-According to the Wikipedia account of the case, the suspect — who was 15 at the time of the killing and turned 16 shortly afterward — allegedly posted details and photographs related to the crime on the Japanese message board 2channel.
+The suspect — who was 15 at the time of the killing and turned 16 shortly afterward — allegedly posted details and photographs related to the crime on the Japanese message board 2channel.
 She reportedly told police, "I wanted to kill someone.
 I bought tools by myself."
 Prior to the killing, the suspect had attacked her father with a metal baseball bat, which led her father and step-mother (her biological mother having died the previous year) to move her into her own apartment when she began high school.
 It is believed she had previously attempted to "dissect" a cat and had possessed several medical textbooks.

 The case had wider repercussions in Japan.
 Fuji TV cancelled a scheduled July 31, 2014 broadcast of a re-edited episode of the Psycho-Pass anime because it involved murder among teenage schoolgirls, in apparent response to the killing.
 The suspect's 54-year-old father publicly apologized to Matsuo's family in July 2014 regarding his daughter's mental health; he was later found to have died by suicide on October 5, 2014.